klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

 $ node erc20-deploy.js
 ```

 You can see the required initialization APIs in the deployment source code.
-If you want to register manually them, you can type api calls on your attached console.
+If you want to register them manually, you can type the API calls in your attached console.
 Do not run these commands if you did run `node erc20-deploy.js` since the script already called those APIs (It cause duplicated error).
 ```
 > subbridge.registerBridge("0xCHILD_BRIDGE_ADDR", "0xPARENT_BRIDGE_ADDR")